ymlai87416/CarND-Kidnapped-Vehicle-Project/README.md

 #### Map Landmark position and feature measurements

-To use the landmark position observed from car, we must transform it back to the global coordination system.
+To use the landmark position observed from the car, we must transform it back to the global coordinate system.

 ![alt text][image2]

 ### Resample

-After the update step, the weight of each particles are updated.
+After the update step, the weight of each particle is updated.
 According to weightings of particles, resampling step is done to draw a set of new particle to represent the car current state.

 ```cpp
 pf.resample();
 ```

-The mean of x, y and theta represent a prediction of current vehicle position and orientation.
+The mean of x, y and theta represent a prediction of current car position and orientation.